DonovanLoSg/forexbacktesting/README.md

 ### Colour

-The commmon colour for financial sector are gold, brown, blue and green.
+The common color for financial sector are gold, brown, blue and green.

 The main color I chosen for this site is green.